git-ruttmann/PolygonTriangulation/Documentation/Polygon.md

 ### Handling of holes

-A hole is a special case of a split, where the two vertices belong to different sub polygons.
+A hole is a special case of a split.
+It's easily detected because the two vertices belong to different sub polygons.
 The `JoinHoleIntoPolygon` creates two edges, the first connects from 1 to 2 and the second connects from 2' to 1'.
 The resulting single sub polygon is defined by 0 1 2 3 5 4 2' 1' 7 6.

 The second split 5-6 splits that polygon again into two sub polygons: 0 1 2 3 5 6 and 1' 7 6 5 4 2'.

-All splits that join a hole into another sub polygon are processed before any other split.
+All splits, that join a hole into another sub polygon are processed first.

 <img src="SimpleHoleJoiningSplit.png" alt="Hole integrated by split" width="400"/> <img src="SimpleHoleSplitted.png" alt="Hole after full split" width="400"/>